jht9629-nyu/covid-19-data-stories-2023/README.md

 ● From the Macro to the Micro: How data storytelling can be used as a scaffold to support grief, ritual and memorialization for mass death events

+** _Students wishing to pursue their final projects beyond the class will be provided with information about resources at NYU for supporting student projects that amplify underrepresented narratives._

+** _Students wishing to continue their participation in The COVID-19 Impact Project after the course ends should notify us as we are seeking grant funding to implement viable concepts._

 ## Course Structure

 Students will participate in lectures, research, discussion groups, hands on design and build activities and group or individual projects.
 Students will be expected to dedicate at least 3 hours of work on weekly assignments in between sessions.

-**[Week 1](Week1.md)** Structure, development and components of the Covid-19 Impact Project.
+**[Week 1](Week1.md)** Lecture: Structure, development and components of the Covid-19 Impact Project - a data driven project for social justice and social resilience.
 Historical and current examples of data visualization for social justice.
 How do open source data projects work and how can we use/contribute to open source data projects?
 <!-- Data for Community Driven Mourning and Memorialization.
 Assignment: impact of the pandemic on you or your community. -->

 **[Week 2](Week2.md)** Lecture: Data literacy and accessible tools for data storytelling.
 The art of humanizing data.
 More on open source data projects.